drego85/Why-VLC-NEED-to-enforce-HTTPS/README.md

 [Tor Browser: Tor Browser does not provide red security warning for downloading executable in HTTP](https://trac.torproject.org/projects/tor/ticket/22809)

-# Tickets opened on VideoLan bug trackers
+# Tickets to improve VideoLan
 Multiple tickets to fix the situation, also considering the VideoLan project constrain and resources, has been opened but unfortunately there was not acknowledgement of the various sustainability proposals to be full-HTTPS.

 All of those tickets has been closed as invalid or duplicate after a brief discussion denying the possibility to do it or declaring totally invalid the solutions proposed to achieve a full-HTTPS distribution of software, including threatening of being banned out of the ticketing system.